ajith-io/SDLC_18_Geek_Squad/1_Requirements/README.md

 There is a lot of insight to be gained from data analysis applied to fitness and finance that can aid in the improvement of the user’s health.
 In this user can manage his health schedule his finance system and also his events.

-## Fitness ##
-The sudden outbreak and global spread of COVID-19 represents one of the most profound societal and public health challenges in modern times.
-In this Comment, we call attention to the possibility that the societal strategies implemented to oppose COVID-19 might have long-term, negative effects on the Obesity Epidemic.
-According to a research locking down society to combat COVID-19 creates psychosocial insecurity that may lead to Obesity.
-Keeping the health concern in mind, Introducing fitness feature in GS Companion which acts as a personal health coach.
-It’s a simple yet effective program which gets to know about you and plans a home workout plan accordingly, sets a timer and fully guide you towards it.

 ## Calender ##
 A calendar is a basic necessity in our day to day activities.
 This project is a functional calendar which has various uses in the users day to day activities.